-In the event that a lock down is initiated, school staff will:
+In the event of a lock down is initiated, school staff will:

 - Immediately step outdoor and get all students nearest the classroom inside - If outside the classroom, lead students to the nearest classroom or secure location, and follow lock-down procedures - Lock classroom door; under no circumstances should the door be opened until the "all clear" is given. - Cover windows by closing blinds or by taping up opaque fabric or paper - Turn classroom lights off to make the room seem unoccupied; teachers and students should do their best to maintain a safe environment in which teachers can supervise and observe student behaviors. - Move students away from doors and windows.
-Maintain a quiet orderly environment. - Allow 3-4 students at a time to send updates to parents with messages such as "we're in lockdown.
-I'm okay and will update you when I can.".
-If the threat is imminent, texting should be discouraged. - If possible email the name of missing students to the principal and school secretary. - Await further instructions or an "all clear" announcement. - Check email as often as possible as administration will send updates via email when possible.
+Maintain a quiet orderly environment. - All cellular phones must be on SILENT MODE. - Allow students to send updates to parents with messages such as "we're in lockdown.
+I'm okay and will update you when I can.". - If possible email the names of students currently present to the attendance clerk and school secretary. - Await further instructions or an "all clear" announcement. - Check email as often as possible as administration will send updates via email when possible.